Legal Separation in Wisconsin

-When you and your spouse are considering a divorce but may reconcile, a legal separation may give you the time and space you need to decide how to proceed.
-If you have questions about your separation, reach out to a Milwaukee lawyer to help with your case.
+When you and your spouse are considering a divorce but aren’t sure if that’s the right decision, a legal separation may give you the time and space you need to decide how to proceed.
+If you have questions about legal separation, reach out to Karp & Iancu for a free consultation.

 Sometimes, you and your spouse need time and distance to make decisions about your marriage.
 You might be on the brink of a divorce, but you may want to try working things out.

-Like divorce, though, getting a legal separation is a big decision to make.
-Fortunately, a Milwaukee legal separation lawyer can help you with that decision.
-At Karp & Iancu, S.C., we know that separation can be difficult, so we can help guide you through the process and work with you to make the best decision for you and your spouse.
+Like divorce, getting a legal separation is a big decision to make.
+Fortunately, we can help you with that decision.
+At Karp & Iancu we know that separation can be difficult, so we can help guide you through the process and work with you to make the best decision for you and your spouse.

-Legal separation, however, doesn’t end your marriage, if you want to try to reconcile.
+Legal separation is different than divorce in that it doesn’t end your marriage.
+This might be the best option you believe you and your spouse may try and reconcile your marriage.
 Instead, it changes your legal status, which allows you to act as an unmarried person in certain situations.
 For example, if you’re separated, you can buy a car, rent a home, or take out a loan as an individual, without your spouse’s involvement.

 The Legal Separation Process in Milwaukee

-In some cases, seeking out a legal separation can help you and your spouse decide whether you want to proceed with a divorce or reconcile, so getting a legal separation in Milwaukee can be helpful to that end.
+In some cases, seeking out a legal separation can help you and your spouse decide whether you want to proceed with a divorce or reconcile.

 When you and your spouse are struggling in your marriage but aren’t certain you’re ready for a divorce, a legal separation may help.
 You then have the chance to consider your options and decide what’s best for you and your family.

-Fortunately, you don’t have to file alone, either.
-With a separation lawyer from Karp & Iancu, S.C., you’ll have someone on your side to help you through the process and help you know if you’re making the best decision for you and your family.
+Our attorney’s at Karp & Iancu are on your side to help you through this difficult process and help you make the best decision for you and your family.

-If you’re struggling with the separation process, a Milwaukee legal separation lawyer can help.
-Contact us for your free consultation by calling 414-453-0800 or by filling out the online form below.
+If you’re struggling with the separation process, we can help.
+Contact us for your free consultation today.